nmonnet/BGRS-python/README.md

     β ~ K x N
     ε ~ T x N

-    Note that the function ML_r(Y|X) is used with different combination of factors and returns to input as Y and X.
-    Therefore, we made a quick summary in the function ML_unrestricted to help.

     comparison with notation (in the code) and BarillasShanken2018 eq.
 9: